wp-plugins/easy-social-icons/readme.txt

 * You can display your social share icon vertically or horizontally to match perfectly with your template/design.
 * You can put your social icon set in the sidebar using the widget
 * You can insert your social icon set in pages/posts using short code
+* You can display the icons split by rows, input the number of rows in the plugins admin option page
 * Also if you are familiar with php code then you can use the template tag to place the social icon set anywhere in the php template file

-Please visit our site <a href="http://www.cybernetikz.com/">www.cybernetikz.com/</a>
+Please visit our site <a target="_blank" href="http://www.cybernetikz.com/blog/wordpress-plugins-easy-social-icons/">www.cybernetikz.com/</a>

 == Installation ==